 - Use an anecdote: A funny short story will immediately grab the attention of your readers but it must relate to the content.

 - Use facts/ definition: People love facts and if you can find curious facts or definitions relevant to your essay, they will work well as hooks.

 - Use statistics: Numbers never lie and readers know this.
 Use statistics to capture the attention of the reader but don’t overdo it.

-If you have a paper to write, visit a writing service online and ask for an essay introduction example to see how an essay hook works.
+If you have a paper to write, visit DissertationExpert and ask for an example to see how an essay hook works.